 Using a readily available frame that was not designed for drifting, Ryan and I needed to modify the frame.
 We built another version for him, changing the pedal placement, steering geometry, motor mount, and more.
 After making a few more, we were tired of all the fabrication and welding to build a good drifter for other friends.
 We already had time-consuming day jobs.

 New year 2013, I formed Khana Karts LLC to make no-hassle, all-thrill drift-karts for big and small drivers.
 By March, I designed and built a prototype that was too stiff and costly to reproduce.
 Luckily, another friend in our neighborhood owns and runs a state-of-the-art sheet-metal fabrication and coating facility.
 Since big cars migrated to sheet-metal long ago, why not karts?

-Karts have no suspension, except the spring of the frame itself.
-Modern race karts are designed super-stiff so that in a turn, the inside rear wheel lifts from G-forces and loses grip to carve a turn, despite solid axle and no differential.
+Road karts typically have no suspension, except the spring of the frame itself.
+Modern race karts are designed stiff so that in a turn, the inside rear wheel lifts from G-forces and loses grip to carve a turn, despite solid axle and no differential.
 A drift-kart with plastic rear wheel rings has no grip anyway, so a stiff frame is useless and makes control very twitchy.
-Using a sheet-metal design, I solved two problems: more chassis flex for easier control and economical manufacturing for very low or high volume.
+Using a sheet-metal design, I solved two problems: more chassis flex for easier control and economical manufacturing.

 By end of July 2013, we made four prototypes of my new design.
 They withstood a crowd of drivers at a local drift event, and we are still playing on them today.
 Over the next three months, I made several design tweaks resulting in the first production-ready kart designed specifically for drifting and gymkhana.